List of capoeira techniques: Ponte

-Queda de Rins

-The queda de rins (fall on the kidneys) can be used as an esquiva or a launching point for a technique.
-It involves supporting the torso with the inside elbow and the head, often with the knees resting on the supporting elbow.
-The head is usually the lowest with the feet and at the highest in a rough 45° angle.
-The legs themselves may be together, tuck, split depending on the position.

-Defensive movements
+Evasions

 Cocorinha

 One of the simplest defense movements.
 With the feet flat on the ground the player squats with the knees to the chest so as to close the body and covers the side of the torso and head with one hand while the other is flat and to the side for support.

 Another variation of this involves squatting with the balls of the feet on the ground and arms crossed in front and above the face.

 Esquiva

-Literally escape or dodge.
-Many forms exist but all involve moving the head and torso out of the way of an attack.
+Esquiva (literally escape or dodge) is a very intuitive way of dodging a horizontal blow, which consists of simply taking the head and torso out of the trajectory of attack.
+Many variations exist but all involve moving the head and torso out of the way of an attack.
 Esquivas distinguish capoeira from many other martial arts for the simple fact of going along with flow of the attack and releasing an equal or more devastating attack.
 Many of the attacks in capoeira are fully committed kicks that would cause more injury blocking them instead of dodging them.
 Blocking attacks upset and imbalance the flow of the game making esquivas more common in rodas.
+Many esquivas also include an arm in a cross block position as a second line of defense against an attack.
+A block should only be used when the esquiva is completely non-viable.
 Blocks do sometimes occur when one player is so caught off guard that they are used instinctively.
 The most common situations being against hand attacks.

 Esquiva Baixa

 Also known as Esquiva de Frente."Low dodge", this has the looks of an extremely low ginga.
 The rear leg and foot are exaggerated and placed even farther back to bring the hips lower to the ground.
 The torso is bent forward bringing the head even lower.
-If the left foot is back then the right hand is placed on the floor; the left hand is used to guard the facejig and head.
+If the left foot is back then the right hand is placed on the floor; the left hand is used to guard the face and head.